 On my 8-month trip through South-East Asia and Europe, I booked my first few nights in Bangkok but nothing after that.
 You don’t need to book it all in advance.

 You have to do the touristy stuff

-Okay no judgement here but I am have to say there is always so, so, so, so much more to see of a city than what pops up on a tourist book or app.
+Okay, no judgment here but I have to say there is always so, so, so, so much more to see in a city than what pops up on a tourist book or app.

 You shouldn’t do the touristy stuff

-This one is the complete opposite to the point above.
+This one is the complete opposite of the point above.
 Some people will tell you not to do the tourist stuff at all.

-I think the key is in finding the right balance.
+I think the key is to find the right balance.

 For example, if you are in New York, you will want to check out Times Square but that doesn’t mean your hotel needs to be in the area.

 There are iconic sites that are worth seeing (despite the crowds) that hold so much cultural and historical significance for a city.
 Don’t skip these just because of the other tourists.

 You have to go luxury